skupperproject/skewer/test-example/README.md

 ~~~

 If your console sessions are on different machines, you may need to
 use `sftp` or a similar tool to transfer the token securely.
+By

-You can use the `skupper link status` command to check if linking
+default, tokens expire after a single use or 15 minutes after
-succeeded.
+creation.

 ## Step 7: Deploy the frontend and backend services